 As a physiotherapist we are already familiar with muscle testing which is a bonus; yet the difference in this approach is that we can consider issues other than those physical in nature.
 On her return visit two weeks later she felt her symptoms had improved by 75%, her body had released some of the energetic, physical and emotional tension from the accident, her muscle testing results had improved, and her body seemed to have started to relax and allow recovery to happen.

 Introduction to Systematic Kinesiology for Physiotherapists

-As a KinesiologyZone Course Leader, I’m delighted to be running another CPD training specifically for physiotherapists to share these additional ways to help our clients.
+As a KinesiologyZone Course Leader, I’m delighted to be running CPD training specifically for physiotherapists.
+The weekend training is where I share these additional ways to help our clients.
 The course is set up for you to learn how to easily identify other areas that may be blocking a client’s full recovery.
-Taking into account the meridian system without the need for acupuncture needles, how to balance the body using various points (Chapman and Bennett points), testing for basic food sensitivities, learning the relationship between specific emotions and certain muscle groups, as well as using emotional destress techniques, the weekend will equip you with simple yet powerful skills that will help a wide range of clients.
+Taking into account the meridian system (without the need for acupuncture needles) you’ll learn how to balance the body using various points (Chapman and Bennett points), testing for basic food sensitivities, learning the relationship between specific emotions and certain muscle groups.
+On top of that you’ll learn an emotional destress technique that is easy to learn.
+The weekend will equip you with simple yet powerful skills that will help a wide range of clients.

 If you would like to learn more about the benefits of Systematic Kinesiology and how I use it in clinical practice, please don’t hesitate to get in touch.
 Margaret@kinesiologyzone.com